 Each adrenal gland is composed of two distinct parts: the outer part called the adrenal cortex and the inner adrenal medulla.
 The adrenal glands secrete different hormones which act as 'chemical messengers'.
 These hormones travel in the bloodstream and act on various body tissues to enable them to function correctly.
 All adrenocortical hormones are steroid compounds made from cholesterol.

 The adrenal cortex produces three hormones:

-Adrenocorticotropic hormone (ACTH) secreted by the anterior pituitary primarily affects release of glucocorticoids and adrenal androgens by the adrenal and to a lesser extent, also stimulates aldosterone release.
+Adrenocorticotropic hormone (ACTH), secreted by the anterior pituitary gland, primarily affects release of glucocorticoids and adrenal androgens by the adrenal gland and, to a much lesser extent, also stimulates aldosterone release.

 The adrenal medulla produces catecholamines:

 Catecholamines include adrenaline, noradrenaline and small amounts of dopamine – these hormones are responsible for all the physiological characteristics of the stress response, the so called 'fight or flight' response.

 Commonly, overproduction of aldosterone can occur, which causes a condition known as primary hyperaldosteronism.
 This causes high blood pressure, which is resistant to conventional blood pressure control tablets, and salt disturbances.
 High blood pressure may cause headaches and visual problems.
 Some studies have suggested that hyperaldosteronism may account for up to 5% of all people with high blood pressure and an even higher proportion of those who have treatment-resistant hypertension.